 Military Service.

-When we left Josip Broz, he had completed his locksmithing apprenticeship, joined the Metal Workers’ Union, and the Social-Democratic Party of Croatia and Slavonia.
+When we left Josip Broz at the end of the previous post, he had completed his locksmithing apprenticeship, joined the Metal Workers’ Union, and the Social-Democratic Party of Croatia and Slavonia.
 Then, at age 21, he was conscripted into the Austro-Hungarian Army where he served in the 25th Croatian Home Guard Regiment which was stationed in Zagreb.
 He became a champion fencer, learned to ski, and was sent to a school for non-commissioned officers where he became the youngest sergeant-major in his regiment and possibly the youngest in that army.

 Josip again got himself in trouble and Polka helped him escape.
 In November 1919, the Red Army drove the White Army forces loyal to Alexander Kolchak from Omsk opening space and time for Broz and Belousova to marry.
 By the autumn of 1920 when Broz and his now pregnant wife (our Kumrovec guide Mateija told us she was pregnant before the ceremony) returned to Kumrovec in what was now the Kingdom of Serbs, Croats and Slovenes, his mother had died and his father had moved to Jastrebarsko a town near Zagreb.